The Carlyle Group: Since 2017

-In March 2022, The Carlyle Group acquired Dainese - an Italian motorcycle kit and clothing company from Investcorp.
-Following this in May 2022, The Carlyle Group announced the acquisition deal of US government contractor for cyber security and IT defence, ManTech International.
-The deal worth $3.9 billion, will include the firm to buyout shares at $96 a share, representing a 32% premium to ManTech's closing price on February 2, 2022.
+In March 2022, the Carlyle Group acquired Dainese - an Italian motorcycle kit and clothing company from Investcorp.
+Following this in May 2022, the Carlyle Group announced the acquisition deal of US government contractor for cyber security and IT defence, ManTech International.
+The deal, worth $3.9 billion, will include the firm to buyout shares at $96 a share, representing a 32% premium to ManTech's closing price on February 2, 2022.
 The acquisition aimed to increase the firms steady stream of recurring revenue.

-In August 2022, The Carlyle Group acquired Abingworth, a transatlantic bioscience investment firm.

-In November 2022, it was announced The Carlyle Group has acquired the international marketing agency, Incubeta.
+In August 2022, the Carlyle Group acquired Abingworth, a transatlantic bioscience investment firm.
+In November, it was announced the Carlyle Group has acquired the international marketing agency, Incubeta.

 In February 2023, Harvey Schwartz was appointed CEO of the group, replacing Kewsong Lee, who left the position abruptly the previous summer following a power struggle with the co-founders.

+In 2023, Carlyle invested in Anthesis Group, a provider of sustainability services for businesses.
+In September, it was announced Carlyle initiated a tender offer to acquire the Tokyo-headquartered paper and ink chemicals manufacturer, Seiko PMC from its parent company DIC Corporation for $221 million.

+In June 2024, Carlyle announced the formation of a new Mediterranean-focused oil and gas company, led by former BP CEO Tony Hayward, after acquiring Energean's assets in Egypt, Italy, and Croatia for up to $945 million.
+In October, Carlyle Group (TCG) strengthened its partnership with Korea Investment & Securities to discover attractive global products on the one-year anniversary of its strategic alliance.

+In February 2025, TCG entered India's auto components market by acquiring a controlling stake in an entity formed through the merger of Indian auto parts companies Highway Industries and Roop Automotives.
+In the same month, Carlyle announced that it had entered into a definitive agreement with Bluebird Bio to be acquired by a fund managed by SK Capital Partners.

+In November 2025, it was announced Carlyle had acquired the Liverpool, UK-headquartered multi-brand online retailer and financial services provider, The Very Group for an undisclosed amount.